Why is this medication prescribed?

 Before taking trihexyphenidyl,

-- tell your doctor if you have or have ever had kidney or liver disease, myasthenia gravis, heart or blood pressure problems, problems with your urinary system or prostate, or stomach problems.
+- tell your doctor if you have or have ever had glaucoma, high blood pressure, problems with your urinary system or prostate, stomach problems, or heart, kidney, or liver disease.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking trihexyphenidyl.